weenhanceit/relationships/self-referential-many-to-many-save.md

          dependent: :destroy,
          inverse_of: :parent
   has_many :children, through: :child_links, class_name: "Person"
-  accepts_nested_attributes_for :children, allow_destroy: true  ...
+  accepts_nested_attributes_for :children, allow_destroy: true
+  ...
 end
 ```
 Some things worth noting about the above:

-- It may look wrong that `:parent_links` is inverse of `:child` and uses foreign key `:child_id`, but that's because this person is the child of its parent
+- It may look wrong that `:parent_links` is inverse of `:child` and uses foreign key `:child_id`, but that's because this person is the child of its parent.
+When Rails looks for the children of a person, it has to look for relationships where the `parent_id` is `person.id`.
+The `child_id`s or those relationships are the children of the person
 - `inverse_of` is easy to forget, and is absolutely necessary.
 The failures will happen in certain situations, so it's possible not to notice that it's missing
 - The links are automatically destroyed if the person is destroyed.
 It's hard to think of a case where this is not the desired behaviour (but one might exist)

 ## Relationship
 ### Migration
 ```